-Note: We aren’t going to touch controlling, sensitivity or any kind of settings which are based on personal preference upon this article.
+Note: We aren’t going to touch controlling, sensitivity, or any kind of settings which are based on personal preference in this article.
 Instead, We are only going to cover the FPS betterment aspects of the game.

 Here is our Fortnite settings guide!